Position

 Responsibilities:

-• Perform routine maintenance and repairs on tools and equipment to ensure they are in proper working condition.
+• Perform routine maintenance and repairs on tools and equipment.

 Qualifications

-• High school diploma or equivalent required; technical certification or degree in a related field is preferred.
+• High school diploma or equivalent required; technical certification preferred.

 • Proven experience as a Tool Technician or similar role.

-• Strong knowledge of mechanical and electrical systems.
+• Strong understanding of mechanical, hydraulic, and electrical systems.

 • Proficiency in using diagnostic tools and equipment.